Freediving Coaches of Asia: Your Stepping Stone to a Diving Career

 What Differentiates Us from Other Freediving Organizations?

 From day one, we instill a coaching mindset.
 Guided by our motto, 'What you learn today, be ready to teach it tomorrow', our students are immediately immersed in real teaching opportunities and collaborative peer learning.
-Since 2016, we have served as a trusted stepping stone into the diving industry, helping many of our graduates turn their passion for fdiving into a full-time livelihood.
+Since 2016, we have served as a trusted stepping stone into the diving industry, helping many of our graduates turn their passion for diving into a full-time livelihood.

 Currently, we have coaches and divers operating worldwide at locations in India, Uganda, Zambia, and in the Seychelles.
 In the Philippines, we have coaches in Mabini Batangas, Pagkilatan Batangas, Puerto Galera, Bicol, Iloilo, Zambales, Cebu, Ilocos and Pangasinan